heavyai/heavydb/docs/source/overview/index.rst

 Introduction to OmniSciDB
 =========================

-OmniSciDB is an open source SQL-based, relational, columnar database engine.
+OmniSciDB is an open source SQL-based, relational, columnar database engine that leverages the full performance and parallelism of modern hardware (both CPUs and GPUs) to enable querying of multi-billion row datasets in milliseconds, without the need for indexing, pre-aggregation, or downsampling.

-This project is specifically developed to harness the parallel processing power of graphics processing units (GPUs).
-OmniSciDB can query up to billions of rows in milliseconds, and benefits from the advantages that GPUs provide, such as parallelism or the ability to process in parallel, which can boost performance.
-OmniSciDB also uses multi-tiered memory caching and a Just-In-Time (JIT) query compilation framework.
+OmniSciDB can be run on hybrid CPU/GPU systems, as well as on CPU-only systems featuring X86, Power, and ARM (experimental support) architectures.
+To achieve maximum performance, OmniSciDB features multi-tiered caching of data between storage, CPU memory, and GPU memory, and an innovative Just-In-Time (JIT) query compilation framework.

 This developer documentation provides an in-depth discussion of the OmniSciDB